 A taste of the spotlight

-Dual-Degree (3+1) media studies major Mat Fortin ’20 got an unexpected taste of the spotlight during a taping of Harry Connick Jr.’s show, “Harry” in New York City.
+Dual-degree (3+1) media studies major Mat Fortin ’19, MS ’20 got an unexpected taste of the spotlight during a taping of Harry Connick Jr.’s show, “Harry” in New York City.
 Fortin, who attended with other 3+1 students, was selected by Connick Jr. to participate in the show’s special contest segment, which he would go on to win.

 “I went into this thinking that it would be great if I could meet a producer or Harry himself,” he said.
 “But I never imagined that I would end up on national television that morning, too.”

-Students must live in one of the University's housing options for their first three years of the program.
 Undergraduate degree requirements are completed in three years, and graduate degree requirements in one year.
 Six credits count toward both the graduate and undergraduate requirements, saving both time and money.
 Typically, students are registered for 18-19 credits in the fall or spring semesters and up to six credits during summer sessions.
 Most summer courses are offered online, so students do not need to remain in Hamden during the summer months.
 Current and future first-year students will be required to live on campus for the three year ‘undergraduate’ portion of their study.